Cameron-Lyons/rustql/README.md

   - Aggregate functions: COUNT, SUM, AVG, MIN, MAX (with DISTINCT support: `COUNT(DISTINCT column)`)
   - GROUP BY with HAVING clause
   - **JOIN operations** (INNER, LEFT, RIGHT, FULL) - All join types now supported!
+  - **UNION / UNION ALL** - Combine results from multiple SELECT statements
   - **Subqueries**:
     - `IN (SELECT single_column FROM table [WHERE ...])` - Subquery in WHERE clause
     - `WHERE EXISTS (SELECT ...)` - EXISTS subquery (supports correlated subqueries)